LorenvXn/Simple-web-server-example-ansible-and-containers-/Jinja2_and_MySQL.md

 </html>
 ```

-You can now access the munchkin links from container 172.17.0.5 (don't forget to check if apache2 is up and running!):
+You can now access the munchkin links from container 172.17.0.5 (don't forget to check if apache2 is up and running!
+remember that 172.17.0.4 and 172.17.0.5 were web containers, with apache2 on them):

 ![ScreenShot](https://github.com/Satanette/test/blob/master/munchy.png)